Alexis P. Vlasto

-Alexis Peter Vlasto (14 November 1915 – 20 July 2000) was a British historian and philologist, specialising in Slavonic studies.
+Alexis Peter Vlasto (27 November 1915 [14 November 1915 on the Greek Orthodox ecclesiastical calendar of the time] – 20 July 2000) was a British historian and philologist, specialising in Slavonic studies.

 Life

 Alexis Peter Vlasto was born at Toxteth Park, at that time a prosperous quarter in Liverpool, a major port city in northwest England.
 He was the younger of the two recorded children (and the only son) of Peter Theodore Vlasto (1879–1941) by his marriage to Aziza Katherine Pallis.
 The Liverpool-based Vlastos at this time are described as a "family of Greek shipping agents".
 Vlasto attended Eton College, a prestigious English "public school" where he enjoyed the status of a "King's Scholar", before progressing in 1937 to King's College, Cambridge, where he studied modern and medieval languages.

 As the veil of secrecy lifted, it became known that in 1939 Vlasto was one of those headhunted to work at the British code breaking establishment at Bletchley in central England.
 Given charge of the Japanese Army Air Force section, tasks included cracking the Japanese Army Air Force code system 3366.
 Others assigned to the challenge included Maurice Wiles and Mervyn Jones.
 Someone else with whom he renewed an acquaintance at Bletchley Park was the young musicologist, Hilda Joan "Jill" Medway, like him seconded from Cambridge University to undertake "war work".
 War ended in May 1945: Vlasto and Medway had already married, on 19 March 1945.

 By the end of 1945 they were back in Cambridge, where Jill Vlasto resumed her teaching role, directing studies in music at both the "recognised institutions for the higher education for women" (after 1948 women's colleges).
 Alexis accepted a research fellowship at his old college and pursued his studies, working towards a doctorate.
 Their home was large enough to accommodate a lodger.
 The harpsichordist Thurston Dart, like Jill Vlasto a pioneer champion of the "early music revival", lodged with the Vlastos on the western fringes of the city during 1949/50.